civicrm/civicrm-core/ext/afform/README.md

 Is this useful?
 Let's suppose you're building a contact record page.

-First, let's make a few building-blocks:
+First, we should make a few building-blocks:

 1. `afform/contactName/layout.html` displays a sub-form for editing first name, lastname, prefix, suffix, etc.
 2. `afform/contactAddressess/layout.html` displays a sub-form for editing street addresses.
 3. `afform/contactEmails/layout.html` displays a sub-form for editing email addresses.

-Now you can create an overall `afform/contact/layout.html` which uses these building-blocks:
+Next, we should create an overall `afform/contact/layout.html` which uses these building-blocks:

 ```html
 <div ng-form="contactForm">